yzziizzy/gpuedit/DEVELOPMENT.md

 * Delete contents of line but leave indentation
 * Create new line after, indented, and jump to the end
 * Bookmark categories?
+* RAT_ parsing in commands for mouse buttons
 * Fix spacing of items in tables
 * Drag selection to new spot
 * Quick find/replace on current line only